Vyral/base-template/_posts/2020-04-15-whos-got-your-back-in-these-uncertain-times.md

 As a&nbsp; prospecting-based, marketing-enhanced Real Estate Team, we have no shortage of opportunity right now.
 That means that while most real estate agents are in basic survival mode, we are overwhelmed with folks that need to buy and sell.
 When the dust settles and all of this is over, Dave Friedman Team will be right where we were before, still serving the community and leaders in the market.

 If you want to be a part of a team that will continue to prosper in even the toughest of times then we need to talk RIGHT NOW.

-For a confidential conversation about business growth opportunities, please reach out (see contact info below) or visit us at&nbsp;[DaveFriedmanTeam.com](http://davefriedmancoaching.com)